waynehet/classz.github.io/_posts/2018-12-07-favourite_quotes.markdown

 "Funny how we don't have time to make improvements, but we have plenty of time to perform work inefficiently and keep resolving the same problems over and over." - Edwards Deming

 "In theory there is no difference between theory and practice.
 But, in practice, there is." - Yogi Berra

+"The Cave You Fear to Enter Holds the Treasure You Seek" - Joseph Campbell